Motive sought for fatal string of Arizona freeway shootings

 There were at least eight separate shootings in three cities that stoked fear throughout the region and shut down parts of major freeways as police gathered evidence.
 Four people were shot, including the person who died.

 Others were injured as bullets shattered glass or as their vehicles crashed.
 Authorities said the injured victims were all adults and expected to fully recover.

-Their identities haven’t been released.
+Richard Valencia said he spent Thursday afternoon in the hospital after being shot in the shoulder as he walked from a convenience store in the city of Surprise.
+The 34-year-old told Phoenix news station KSAZ-TV that he fired back three times with his own weapon.

+“I don’t even know the guy,” he said.
+“It was completely random.”

-One victim was able to give authorities a description of the suspect’s vehicle — a white Volkswagen SUV — and the license plate number.
+Another victim was able to give authorities a description of the suspect’s vehicle — a white Volkswagen SUV — and the license plate number.
 A local fire department spotted the vehicle and called police, who swarmed a retail area.

-As officers drew their weapons, the shooter, who has not been identified, raised his hands and did not resist arrest, video shot by a bystander showed.
+As officers drew their weapons, the shooter, who has not been identified, raised his hands and did not resist arrest, video recorded by a bystander showed.
 Police don’t believe anyone else was involved in the attacks.

-“We don’t know the nexus, we don’t know what the motive was,” said Brandon Sheffert, a spokesman for police in the suburban city of Peoria.
+“We don’t know the nexus, we don’t know what the motive was,” said Brandon Sheffert, a spokesman for police in the city of Peoria.
 “We don’t have an idea of what this person was thinking when he went out and did this.”